 In the second novel, Live And Let Die (1954), 007 goes through much of the book drinking martinis made with gin as he experiences the jazz clubs of Harlem with Felix Leiter; right at the end of the book, having defeated Mr Big, he asks Solitaire to mix him a vodka martini, the first time the drink is mentioned in the books.

-Bond’s vodka martini recipe calls for six parts vodka to one of vermouth and, although he doesn’t ask for it to be shaken, it is implied.
+The James Bond vodka martini recipe calls for six parts vodka to one of vermouth and, although he doesn’t ask for it to be shaken, it is implied.

 Shaken, not stirred

 Although in Casino Royale (1953) Bond orders the Vesper to be shaken, it is only in Diamonds Are Forever (1956) and Doctor No (1958) that he requests his vodka martini is “shaken and not stirred”.